 CEO means the chief executive officer of the department of the Public Service principally assisting in the administration of this Act.

 [Section 66BB inserted by No. 13 of 2005 s.
-29(1)
+29(1).]

 66C.
 Orders for forfeiture in respect of certain offences